stv-emile/llvm-internals/cmake_craig_scott/Fundamentals/chp2-setting-up-prj.md

   ```sh
   cmake --build /pathTo/build --config Debug --target Myapp
   ```
-  - --build option points to the build directory used by the CMake project generation step.
+  - The `--build` option points to the build directory used by the CMake project generation step.
-  - the --config option: for multi configuration generators, specifies which configuration to build. ignored for singe configuration generators.
+  - The `--config` option: for multi configuration generators, specifies which configuration to build.
+(Ignored for single configuration generators).
-  -  --target option: used to tell the build tool what to build. list of space separated.
+  - `--target` option: used to tell the build tool what to build. list of target space separated.

-invoking build tool via the cmake command:
+**Invoking build tool via the cmake command:**
 ```sh
 mkdir build
 cd build